Home

 HPA Axis

 Hypothalamic-pituitary-adrenal axis is a neuroendocrine system inside body that regulates many neurological and physical processes, most notably reactions to stress.
-There’s substantial scientific evidence that dysregulation of the HPA axis is responsible for the vast majority of functional mental and physical disorders.
+There’s substantial scientific evidence that dysregulation of the HPA axis is responsible for a vast majority of functional mental and physical disorders.

 Exposure to extreme or prolonged prenatal or early-life stress can lead to a hyper-reactive HPA axis.
 A study found that rats exposed to prenatal stress had elevated basal levels of corticosterone (a stress hormone).
 Moreover, it took longer for their stress response to return to normal following exposure to stressors.